InfoAffect: Affective Annotations of Infographics in Information Spread: Dataset Construction

 where \( n_k = |C_k| \) is the number of words in cluster \( k \).
 The centroid \( \mathbf{a}_k \) serves as the \textit{affective label}, representing the overall affective meaning of cluster \( C_k \).

 \textit{InfoAffect} dataset exhibited balanced coverage across the three affective polarities and a diverse set of subcategories derived from the SST of affect.
-As shown in Fig.~\ref{fig:sunburst}, the hierarchical organization of categories was visualized via a sunburst chart, revealing both broad coverage and structured interrelationships.
+As shown in Figure~\ref{fig:sunburst}, the hierarchical organization of categories was visualized via a sunburst chart, revealing both broad coverage and structured interrelationships.
 The balanced radial distribution indicated that the dataset was not overly biased toward any single polarity, while the layered structure supported the internal consistency of the \textit{two-level classification} and showed that the \textit{Affect Table} preserves categorical distinctions alongside semantic continuity.
-The overall classification results were presented in Table~\ref{tab:affect_table} and Fig.~\ref{fig:sunburst}; only the \textit{second-level classification} formed the final \textit{Affect Table}.
-A detailed account of how the model leveraged this table for supervised affect extraction was provided in Sect.~\ref{sec:prompting}.
+The overall classification results were presented in (Appendix~\ref{sec:affect-table}) and Figure~\ref{fig:sunburst}; only the \textit{second-level classification} formed the final \textit{Affect Table}.
+A detailed account of how the model leveraged this table for supervised affect extraction was provided in Sect.~\textit{Prompting Strategies for Affect Extraction}.